asubit/script-for-delete-cache-symfony2/README.md

 Installation
 ------------

 Simple!
-Just put this script in your "./web" directory of your Symfony2 project.
+Just put this script in your "*./web*" directory of your Symfony2 project.

 Execute
 -------

-Access your script : "www.your-domain.com/web/delete-cache.php".
+Access your script : "*www.your-domain.com/web/delete-cache.php*".

-Don't forget the token : "www.your-domain.com/web/delete-cache.php?token=123".
+**Don't forget the token** : "*www.your-domain.com/web/delete-cache.php?token=123*".

 What's doing this script exactly ?
 ----------------------------------